 Fulton is a somewhat small city located in the state of New York.
 With a population of 11,552 people and seven constituent neighborhoods, Fulton is the 158th largest community in New York.
-Fulton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Fulton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fulton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fulton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fulton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fulton who work in sales jobs (11.74%), office and administrative support (11.55%), and food service (6.91%).
+There are especially a lot of people living in Fulton who work in office and administrative support (12.52%), sales jobs (10.71%), and management occupations (6.89%).

 The most common language spoken in Fulton is English.
 Other important languages spoken here include Spanish and Slavic languages.